nvie/decoders/docs/index.md

 ## Composing decoders

-You can build larger decoders from smaller decoders.
+You are encouraged to build large decoders from small building blocks.
 For example, here you can see how four decoders are combined to build a fourth, larger decoder:

 <!-- prettier-ignore-start -->
 ```typescript